 When people are asleep, the small intestine and colon work to process all the food leftover from the previous day.
 About 30 minutes after waking the urge to poop sets in.
 Morning routines like stretching, drinking water, and of course, coffee helps to move digestion along.
 About 30 percent of people report the need to go after a hot cup of joe.

 What can you do to have a regular and healthy morning poop?
 Diet and exercise make the biggest difference between weekly and daily dumpers, and traveling can disrupt a person’s digestive cycle as well.
 Regular sleep is also important.
 “Sleep disturbances alter the natural colon peristalsis,” Pasricha warns.
 “People can have irregular bowel movements.
 Uninterrupted deep sleep is important in maintaining healthy pooping behavior.”

 Ultimately, taking a morning poop is not vital for a person’s health, Pasricha says.
-But it sure is a pleasant diversion.
+But it sure is a healthy way to poop.
 “Typically the best time of the day to have a bowel movement is in the morning.
 However, some people may not have morning bowel movements and this does not necessarily mean there are any issues,” Pasricha.
 “It is okay not to have morning bowel movements as long as people are having regular daily bowel movements.”